-All compensation plans contain minimum compensation deferral requirements for Material Risk Takers in line with the UK remuneration rules and applicable European guidelines, as well as compensation risk and performance adjustment processes.
-Deferral requirements vary by plan and arrangements are typically based on the size of bonus, type of compensation plan and the individual's role.
+All compensation plans contain minimum compensation deferral requirements for Material Risk Takers in line with the UK remuneration rules, as well as compensation risk and performance adjustment processes.
+Deferral requirements vary by plan, and arrangements are typically based on the size of bonus, type of compensation plan and the individual's role.
 Deferral requirements are summarised in Table 2.

-All MRTs regardless of bonus plan Minimum 40% deferral (60% deferral if total variable compensation is £500,000 or more, or a board director) RBC Capital Markets Compensation Plan and the RBC Investor Services Incentive Program The Plan contains a grid of deferral requirements starting at 30% when the bonus exceeds $\pounds75,000$ and rising to 65% if the bonus is $\pounds3m$ or more.
+Deferral Requirements All MRTs regardless of bonus plan (and deemed to be over the de-minimis threshold as stipulated by the UK regulators) Minimum 40% deferral (60% deferral if total variable compensation is $\pounds500,000$ or more, or a board director) RBC Capital Markets Compensation Plan and the RBC Investor Services Incentive Program The Plan contains a grid of deferral requirements starting at 30% when the bonus exceeds $\pounds75,000$ and rising to 65% if the bonus is $\pounds3m$ or more.
 RBC Discretionary Plans These Plans award short-term incentives (STI) and mid-term incentives (MTI) which are equity-linked.
 The ratio of STI and MTI varies from individual to individual and is typically based on position level, and the MTI component increases with seniority.
 RBC Wealth Management Incentive Compensation Plan (British Isles) For Executives and Senior Leaders, the Plan contains a grid of deferral requirements starting at 25% (for Position Level 5) to 50% (for the EVP level).